aws/aws-durable-execution-sdk-python/docs/best-practices.md

 **Q: How many steps should a durable function have?**

-A: There's no hard limit, but keep in mind that more steps mean more API operations and longer execution time.
+A: There's a limit of 3,000 operations per execution.
+Keep in mind that more steps mean more API operations and longer execution time.
 Balance granularity with performance - group related operations when it makes sense, but don't hesitate to break down complex logic into steps.

 **Q: Should I create a step for every function call?**